Twins Minor League Reports (5/9): Rains and the Miracle Win

 Ft.
 Myers Miracle 8, Jupiter Hammerheads 0

-The Miracle improved to 26-7 on this night- how the team is doing it is beyond me.
-Miguel Sano returned to the lineup on Thursday night after missing two games.
-He had a good day at the plate, though he committed his third error, and the offense was also helped by a group of players who have been added to the Miracle roster from the Extended Spring Training camp, just across the parking lot.
+The Miracle improved to 26-7 on this night, and how the team is doing it is beyond me.
+Miguel Sano returned to the lineup on Thursday night after missing.
+He had a good day at the plate, but he was helped by a group of players who have been added to the Miracle roster from across the parking lot, at Extended Spring Training.

 Sano was 2-4 with a walk in his return.
 However, Jonathan Murphy went 3-5 with his second double.
 Joel Licon, in his first game with the Miracle, also went 3-5 with a double.
 Aderlin Mejia was 2-3 with a walk, his third double and his second stolen base.
 A week ago, those three were toiling in anonymity on the back fields in Ft.
 Myers.
 This week, they’re helping one of the best minor league teams continue to win.

 Tom Stuifbergen started for the Miracle.
 He gave up two hits in two shutout innings.
 Then the rains came, and delayed the game long enough that Stuifbergen was replaced.
-Cole Johnson was brought in to the game and he continued what he’s done all year.
+Cole Johnson was brought into the game and he continued what he’s done all year.
 He threw three shutout innings and gave up just two hits.
-He struck out four (and walked none) to reduce his ERA to 1.06.
-Dakota Watts went two scoreless innings and gave up one hit.
+He struckout four (and walked none) to reduce his ERA to 1.06.
+Dakota Watts went two scoreless innings and gave up just one hit.
 Corey Williams gave up two hits and a walk, but he provided two scoreless innings as well.

 Cedar Rapids Kernels, Quad Cities Bandits